Krindendo/Hermes/Roadmap.md

 - Implement [trpc](https://trpc.io/)

 ## v1.0.0 - Publishing the application

 The application is ready to go

-- Publishing frontend on vercel
+- Publishing frontend on Vercel
-- Publishing backend on PlanetScale
+- Publishing backend on Render